FIWARE/tutorials.TourGuide-App/README.md

 #### How to configure a Context Provider in Orion

-[Here](https://github.com/Fiware/tutorials.TourGuide-App/blob/master/doc/ContextProvider.md) you can find a simple example of how to configure a Context Provider in TourGuide using Orion.
+[Here](https://github.com/Fiware/tutorials.TourGuide-App/blob/master/doc/ContextProvider.md) you can find a simple example of how to configure a Context Provider  using Orion.

 #### How to configure Cygnus in TourGuide